shivannis/xandr-docs-public/xandr-docs/articles/monetize/video-viewability.md

 ### What happens if I upload a VPAID creative?

-Xandr includes the VPAID viewability wrapper, thus increasing the number of wrappers on the creative, and the creative will measure viewability across players that allow for VPAID.
+Microsoft Advertising includes the VPAID viewability wrapper, thus increasing the number of wrappers on the creative, and the creative will measure viewability across players that allow for VPAID.

 ### Will it cause latency?

-Using a VPAID wrapper generates some additional latency since the player must first download the VPAID wrapper from Xandr CDN (\\150ms).
+Using a VPAID wrapper generates some additional latency since the player must first download the VPAID wrapper from Microsoft Advertising CDN (\\150ms).
 Once the wrapper is downloaded, the time taken to load a video ad with a wrapper will be the same as one loaded without.
 Viewability components are run asynchronously and do not affect the ad.

 ### Do I have to do anything to enable viewability for my creatives?